terrybrashaw/Wrest/Gameplay.md

 ### Ammo Mechanics ###
-- All gun ammunitian exists in magazine form.
+- All gun ammunition exists in magazine form.
 There are no individual bullets.
 - Magazines *always* contain max capacity.
-- Magaines can be crafted or found in loot boxes.
+- Magazines can be crafted or found in loot boxes.
 - Reloading a gun consumes an entire magazine from your inventory.
 - Reloading a gun overwrites any leftover ammo.
 If you have 5 bullets left before reloading, those 5 bullets are deleted.
 - (*Maybe*) Instead of deleting leftover ammo, it's converted to equivalent raw materials.